caseywdunn/levin2016/levin_notes.md

 > The log-odds ratios between observed and expected for the early phase and the mid-developmental transition between C. elegans and D. melanogaster are thus 0.35 and 0, respectively.
 Comparing the log-odds ratios across the three temporal categories for each of the 45 pairs of the ten species, we found that the mid-developmental transition profiles are significantly less conserved than the early and late phase expression (Fig. 4d, P < 10−6 compared with the early phase and P < 10−12 with the late phase, Kolmogorov–Smirnov test).

 > Our results are consistent with an inverse hourglass model for metazoan body plans (Fig. 4e) in which the molecular components that comprise early and late embryogenesis are more conserved, and the signalling pathways and transcription factors acting within the mid- developmental transition are variable across major animal lineages (Fig. 4a, b).
 Interestingly, the model summarizing comparisons made within a phylum, where gene expression differences across species are minimal at the phylotypic period, has an inverse pattern23.
 Consequently, a ‘phylum’ may be defined as a set of species sharing the same signals and transcription factor networks during the mid-developmental transition.
 As a result, transcriptional variance will have an hourglass shape within the phylum, and the inverse is seen when comparing species across phyla (Fig. 4e).
 A non-phylum lower taxon would not meet these criteria since an hourglass pattern of similarities would be observed both within the taxon and across more distant species.
 Should this transcriptomic definition hold, evidence will be provided for the usefulness of ‘phylum’ as a biological classification.
 It may also suggest the delineation of new phyla, as well as the collapsing of previously distinct ones, requiring validation by zoological studies.

+## Figures

+### Figure 2

+Many of the genes that have high expression early also have high expression late (i.e., red, blue, red).
+This profile was not considered, however, as each gene was fitted to being high in early, mid, or late.

+### Figure 3

+Question: How were the genes ordered in these plots?

+### Extended Data Figure 2

+Question: What are the axes in Extended Data Figure 2 a?

+### Extended Data Figure 3

+> For each pair of species a series of Kolmogorov–Smirnov tests are shown.
+Each test compares the intra-phase to the inter- phase correlations

+> The yellow boxes indicate those species comparisons where there is significant statistical evidence for the dual- phase pattern (higher significance for the middle tests).

+So the 9 blue boxes are the insignificant comparisons.
+They are:

+    C. elegans       - H. dujardini
+    P. dumerilii     - D. melanogaster
+    S. polychroa     - S. purpuratus
+    H. dujardini     - S. purpuratus
+    H. dujardini     - N. vectensis
+    S. purpuratus    - A. queenslandica
+    N. vectensis     - A. queenslandica
+    H. dujardini     - M. leidyi
+    A. queenslandica - M. leidyi

+Had a quick look in R:

+    x = c("C. elegans", "H. dujardini", "P. dumerilii", "D. melanogaster", "S. polychroa", "S. purpuratus", "H. dujardini", "S. purpuratus", "H. dujardini", "N. vectensis", "S. purpuratus", "A. queenslandica", "N. vectensis", "A. queenslandica", "H. dujardini", "M. leidyi", "A. queenslandica", "M. leidyi")

+    as.matrix(table(x))
+                     [,1]
+    A. queenslandica    3
+    C. elegans          1
+    D. melanogaster     1
+    H. dujardini        4
+    M. leidyi           2
+    N. vectensis        2
+    P. dumerilii        1
+    S. polychroa        1
+    S. purpuratus       3

+So H. dujardini, A. queenslandica, and S. purpuratus have the fewest significant tests.

 ## Methods